dillonct/Math-Interpreter/README.md

 ```1  +2  *(3+4).7 * 6.```  prints **15** and **42**

 ## Warmup 2
-An interpreter that extends upon warmup 1 with variables and separates the parser and tokenizer operations.
+An interpreter that extends upon warmup 1 with variables and separates parsing and tokenizing the input.
 A computation starts with the keyword "computation" followed by variable declarations and expressions and ends with a period.

 ```computation var x <- 2 * 3; var y <- 7; (((y * x))); i-5-1.```  prints **42** and **0**